Abasahebshelvane/EmployeeRecord/README.md

 # EmployeeRecord

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.7.

+It is use to Node js 12.6.0

 ## Development server